-This topic describes the common metrics that are used to query and analyze logs collected by Log Service in WAF.
-You can use these metrics to configure alerts so that you can monitor exceptions in your workload as needed.
+This topic describes the common metrics that you can use to query and analyze logs collected by Log Service for WAF.
+You can use these metrics to configure alerts and monitor exceptions in your workload as needed.
 This topic also provides the recommended alert thresholds of metrics and suggestions on handling metric exceptions.

 |request_time_msec||Time period between the time when the client sends a request and the time when the client receives a response.||Set the alert thresholds based on the time required for actual service requests.||If it takes a long time to receive responses from a domain name, check the network connectivity between the client and WAF and that between WAF and the origin servers, and make sure that the origin servers respond properly.|